Issue Date |

 the shallow coastal waters in which it lived.

-According to recent research (2022) on plesiosaurs,
+According to recent research (2022) on plesiosaurs, contrary to earlier depictions,

-contrary to earlier depictions, plesiosaurs necks were not very flexible, and could not be held high
+plesiosaurs's necks were not very flexible, and could not be held high

 above the water surface or incurve as by swan, as shown on the stamp.

-The necks of plesiosaurs were fully unlike those of animals with really flexible necks like
+The necks of plesiosaurs were very unlike the really flexible necks of many birds for example.

-The neck posture was corrected on the
+The neck posture was correct on the

 New Zealand's stamp of 2010